Pixel data real time processing as a next step for HL-LHC upgrades and beyond: Track Isolation based on the Pixel Detector Only Information

 A signal efficiency of 99.8\% with a background rejection of 75\% is obtained in the central barrel region i.e. for $\eta$ up to 0.8.
 The signal efficiency remains at about the same value between 99.8 and 99.6\% with a background rejection between 55 and 59\% for $\eta$ between 0.8 and 2.1.

 It then slightly drops to 95.8\% and 95.2\% while keeping the background rejection at around 45\% in the forward region i.e. $\eta$ between 2.1 and 3.0, if we choose to slightly decrease the performance in signal efficiency while we maintain a relatively high background rejection.
 This is the option 1.
-A second option (option 2) is based on choosing to keep a very high efficiency around 98\% for the two more forward regions while the rejection rate is decreased to about 20\%, with thus a bit higher L1 trigger rate.

-Because a simplified detector layout and simulation, the results reported here are underestimated with respect to what will be achievable with the sophisticated designs of the ATLAS and CMS pixel detectors for HL-LHC also serving as examples for future machines.
+A second option (option 2) is based on maintaining a very high efficiency of about 98\% for the two more forward regions while the rejection rate is decreased to about 20\%, thus allowing a slightly higher L1 trigger rate.
+Because of a simplified detector layout and simulation, the results reported here are underestimated with respect to what will be achievable with the sophisticated designs of the ATLAS and CMS pixel detectors for HL-LHC also serving as examples for future machines.